ionic-team/ionic-docs/docs/api/accordion.md

 ### Individual Accordion

-Individual accordions can be disabled with the `accordion` property on `ion-accordion`.
+Individual accordions can be disabled with the `disabled` property on `ion-accordion`.

 import DisableIndividual from '@site/static/usage/accordion/disable-individual/index.md';